yagnik/salt-template/README.md

 - [ ] check files changed by state files and ensure they are known
 - [ ] add code for base image, base image and repo lockdown
 - [ ] add example for encrypted pillars
+- [ ] add support for multiple environment which doesn't cause fatigue